hasnamohamed/fatra/README.md

 - Php artisan migration
 - Php artisan db:seed

-   And the open localhost is you need to be superadmin and take all permissions please login with
+   And then open localhost if you need to be a superadmin and take all permissions please login with
 - admin@website.com and password 12345678

-If you need to be anther admin please login with
+If you need to be another admin please login with
    - admin2@website.com with password 12345678